octo-faq/getting-started/README.md

 ## Onboarding FAQ

-  - I have multiple GitHub Enterprise Cloud Orgs, Can I combine these one builling entity?
+  - I have multiple GitHub Enterprise Cloud Orgs, Can I combine these one billing entity?

      -  An [enterprise account](https://docs.github.com/en/github/setting-up-and-managing-your-enterprise/about-enterprise-accounts) allows you to manage multiple GitHub organizations and GitHub Enterprise Server instances.
 Your enterprise account must have a handle, like an organization or personal account on GitHub.